-Class Teachers: Emel Ali/Demi Jeffels, Shari Tickell, Clarence Ng
+Class Teachers: Amy Gowan, Nina Watson, Shari Tickell and Clarence Ng

 Welcome to Year 5.
-Our three classes are Chestnut (5CN), Ash Class (5ST) and Willow Class (5AJ).
+Our three classes are Chestnut (5CN), Ash Class (5TW) and Willow Class (5AG).
 We look forward to working with you throughout the academic year.
 We believe that we have many exciting activities to share with your children and they will thoroughly enjoy their time in Year 5.
 We enjoy many trips in Year 5, for example our residential trip to Pendarren as we believe that out-of-school learning experiences are vital ways to bring our topics alive and really enthuse the pupils.
 We hope that you find this web page useful and informative.

 Year 5 Teaching Team